 While holidays in a western country can last between 1 to 3 days, Chinese holidays run for longer.
 They are elaborately planned and are considered serious business.
 Consequently, it would be considered rude to discuss product and services during these occasions, something Chinese Customer Service agents should always keep in mind.

 From what has been said so far, you might have guessed that quick fixes are unlikely in rendering call center services in China.
 Don’t be in a hurry to end the conversation.
 Take your time to warm up to the customer.
 Where a hint of impatience is perceived it might be considered rude.

 Additionally, knowing the holidays helps you kick start the conversation on a playful note.

-Apart from Chinese, our Multilingual Call Centre Services include Arabic Call Centre Support, Japanese Call Centre Support and Korean Call Centre support amongst 30 other European and Asian languages.
+Apart from Chinese, our Multilingual Call Center Services include Arabic Call Center Support, Japanese Call Center Support and Korean Call Center support amongst 30 other European and Asian languages.